mbhall88/lrge/README.md

 ### All-vs-all strategy

 The all-vs-all strategy involves overlapping some random subset (`-n`) of reads in the input against each other.
-The genome size estimate for each read is calculated as above, but we subtract one from $\vert T \vert$ to account for the fact that the read is not being overlapped against itself.
-We also do not factor the length of the read whose size is being estimated into the average read length calculation.
+The genome size estimate for each read is calculated as above.

 This strategy is *generally* more computationally expensive than the two-set strategy, but it can be more accurate.
 Though we did not find the difference to be statistically significant in our tests.